 Due to the potential adverse outcomes related to adolescent pregnancy and parenting, and in order to reduce the occurrence of these outcomes, it is important that pregnant and parenting adolescents are provided with appropriate resources and support.
 This report provides a snapshot of the available resources and supports for pregnant and parenting adolescents in Saskatchewan.
 It may be used to educate others about what is currently available, refine existing resources, inform program development, and/or address service provision gaps.

 Are You Positive You’re Negative?
 HIV and Hepatitis C

-This poster was created to promote further awareness of the need for STI and HIV testing in Saskatchewan and to highlight the importance of contraceptive use.SKU: 7-014
+This poster was created to promote further awareness of HIV/AIDS and hepatitis C in Saskatchewan and to highlight the importance of testing for pregnant women.SKU: 7-014